Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 Take note that I build and maintain this website as both a hobby and public service.
 I take joy in performing travel research and sharing my experiences and adventures.
-I do not make any profit from this website, and you will see no ads on it.
+I currently do not make a profit from this website, and you will see no invasive or annoying ads on it.
 Your constructive feedback about this site and its content is encouraged.
 Please email me if you have any suggestions or ideas for improvement.

-Arizona is famous for its heat and desert beauty.
-Travelers from all over the world come here to soak up the desert scenery in places like Scottsdale, Sedona, Tucson, and the Grand Canyon.
+Arizona is famous for its high temps and desert beauty.
+Travelers from all over the world come here to soak up the sun and scenic views in places like Scottsdale, Sedona, Tucson, and the Grand Canyon.
 Tourism is big business all over Arizona, and so you'll find great attractions all over the state.
-If you enjoy the great outdoors, there are few states that offer prettier desert landscapes.
+If you enjoy the great outdoors, there are few states that offer desert landscapes as attractive as Arizona does.

 TOP 10 ATTRACTIONS IN ARIZONA